Workplace Accidents Happen. Are You Ready?

 WHO IS IT FOR?

-The purpose of worker’s compensation insurance is so employees can recover from work-related injuries without the complexity of a lawsuit.
+The insurance helps employees recover from work-related injuries without the complexity of a lawsuit.
 One part of the coverage takes care of employee costs related to a work injury or illness.
 Additionally, employers may be covered in the event the injured party files a lawsuit.

 - Medical benefits